CS112-ProfeSoto/UD0/README.md

 Want an extra challenge (make sure this is **after** getting all of the above working)?

 ## **HACKER CHALLENGE!**
-Use the ASCII art in `Card` class methods to get the following working (hint: you'll want to use the `getPrintCard` method ♦♣♥♠)
+Use the ASCII art in `Card` class methods to get the following working (hint: you'll want to use the `getPrintCard` method).
 ```
 ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- -------
 |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥| |♥   ♥|